Ysgol Bro Gwaun: Academic Performance

 From 2011 to 2016, the school saw a large increase in the percentage of students obtaining at least 5 GCSE A*-C grades - rising from 62.4% in 2011 to 90.4% in 2016, thus significantly outperforming the England and Wales average of 66.6% (2016).

 The school's Science results are exceptionally strong with more than 95% of students obtaining at least a C grade pass at GCSE, far exceeding the Welsh national average of 75.6%.

 The school's most recent monitoring report from Estyn (the Welsh Education Inspectorate) in October 2016 stated the school was showing "strong progress", making "significant improvements" across the board.

 Competitions and Olympiads

 The school regularly fields a team in the national Biology Challenge and British Biology Olympiad (both organised by the Institute of Biology), and has won at least one Gold award on an annual basis.

-In 2014, Science teacher Robert Woodman won the 'Teachers of Physics' award by the Institute of Physics, an annual award covering the whole of the UK.
+In 2014, Head of Science and Physics teacher.
+Robert Woodman won the 'Teachers of Physics' award from the Institute of Physics, an annual award covering the whole of the UK.